+Our units range from one bedroom to four bedroom units to accomodate different sized families.
 We manage 18 self-contained, unfurnished housing units located across Halifax Regional Municipality.
 Our buildings are equipped with outdoor security cameras, 24 hour alarm systems, and kick-proof doors.
 They are located in neighbourhoods chosen due to their low population density and their proximity to schools, bus routes and shopping locations.
 Like transition houses, all of our locations are anonymous to protect the safety of the women.
-Rent to each unit is tied to the housing allowance provided by income assistance.
+Rent is geared towards income.

 Can I stay at an Alice House unit?